 |The family that plays together...|

 While the macabre elements of the characters had to be toned down for Saturday morning television, many of their antics were still present.
 Fester maintained his penchant for blowing things (and himself) up, as did Gomez with his trains.
-Fester was also given a desire to make comic books centered around his alter-ego, Festerman.
+Fester was also given a new desire to make comic books centered around his superhero alter-ego, Festerman.
 Morticia maintained her love of horticulture with wild, man-eating plants, but was also depicted as a painter.
 Grandmama was given the added occupation of running a psychic hotline, which was frequently the recipient of wrong number calls.
-Grandmama was often at odds with Fester, who doubted her psychic abilities.
+Grandmama and Fester often butted heads as he doubted her psychic abilities.
 Thing maintained his ability to pull almost anything out of the box in which he dwelt, but was given the seeming ability to defy gravity more than other versions.
 Torture devices, sharp weapons, and other implements of death also made frequent appearances, although most of the time their use was depicted through sound effects off-camera.

 |The Normanmeyers, meant to be the "normal" ones.|

 Recurring characters included the villainous Spy Twins (both Cummings).
 They were identical twin criminals who frequently went up against Itt on his missions as a secret agent and set their sights on the Addams’ fortune.
 They frequently spoke together, alternating between words in a sentence.
-Harry Palmer (Cummings, impersonating William Shatner) was a movie star whose hand lost in an audition to Thing, causing Palmer to develop a grudge and seek revenge against him.
+Thing had his own nemesis in Harry Palmer (Cummings, impersonating William Shatner), a hand model whose hand lost in an audition to him causing Palmer to develop a grudge and seek revenge.